mrdougsullivan-dotcom/driveaway-shuttle-solutions/README.md

 The app is already running!
 View it in the Vibecode app to see:

 1. **Home Screen (Map Screen)**:
+   - **Dynamic Stats Banner**: See the current count of companies and states at a glance
    - **Green "Distance Calculator" button** prominently displayed in the header - tap this to calculate distances and find closest drivers
    - iOS-style picker wheel to scroll through states
    - Tap "View Cities" to browse companies by location